C++ takes long to compile

 It also forces me to design better (simpler) dependencies.

-In large programs you have thousands of structs, classes, functions, enums and they form a complex web of dependencies.
+In large programs you have hundreds of structs, classes, functions, enums and they form a complex web of dependencies.

 It’s way too much to fully understand at once so we get sloppy, we take shortcuts just to get that damn thing to compile.